Emmental Cheese vs Gouda Cheese

 Emmental Cheese has a fat content of minimum of 45% (dry matter).
 Emmental's texture can be described as "hard or medium-hard".
 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".

-Emmental Cheese has a nutty, sweet flavor.
-Gouda Cheese has a sweet to nutty flavor.
+Emmental Cheese has a nutty, sweet taste.
+Gouda Cheese has a sweet to nutty taste.

 Appearance and Aging